mcyc/crispy/README.md

 To find density ridges from a .fits image (e.g., a cube) with the name ```fname``` and write the results to a .txt file with the name ```savename```, run:

 ```
-From crispy import image_ridge_find as irf
+from crispy import image_ridge_find as irf

 G = irf.run(fname, h=h, thres=thres)
 irf.write_output(G, savename)